hapijs/vision/API.md

       extension.
 Otherwise, the provided filename is suffixed with the engine's extension and loaded.
 Disable `layout` when using Jade as it will handle including any layout files independently.
 Defaults to `false`.
-    - `layoutPath` - the root file path where layout templates are located (using the `relativeTo` prefix if present).
+    - `layoutPath` - the root file path, or array of file paths, where layout templates are located (using the `relativeTo` prefix if present).
 Defaults to `path`.
     - `layoutKeyword` - the key used by the template engine to denote where primary template content should go.
 Defaults to `'content'`.